madevara24/warnetInc/README.md

 # warnetInc
-Final Project for Game Mechanics subject on fourth semester
+Final Project for Game Mechanics subject on fourth semester.
+This is a simple mobile game made using flash engine